O-Log-N/Hare-IDL/STYLE-GUIDE.md

 1. iterations over the vector SHOULD use  size_t as index variable type: for(size_t i=0; i < v.size(); ++i)
 2. prefixed increment SHOULD be used in standalone statements: for(auto it=v.begin();;++it) is preferred over for(auto it=v.begin();;it++)
+3. All file I/O SHOULD be done via FILE*